 SOAN Faculty Profile

-For the 2020/21 academic year, I am teaching Questioning Society (SOAN 1502), Introduction to Social Theory (SOAN 2500), Making a Living (SOAN 2531), Critical Perspectives on Globalization (SOAN 3533), and Diversity & Identity (SOAN 2550).
+For the 2021/2022 academic year, I will be teaching Questioning Society (SOAN 1502), Introduction to Social Theory (SOAN 2500), Making a Living (SOAN 2531) and Selected Topics/Senior Seminar (Socionature – SOAN 3592/4590).
 My teaching engages students in decolonial education through a lens of human-animal interactions.

 I am a sociocultural anthropologist interested in human-nature relations in North America.
 For my doctoral research, I explored how different communities of Canada, Mexico and the United States engage with the at-risk monarch butterfly migration.
 My current work connects the decline of monarch butterflies with other social and ecological problems that North Americans face—from climate change to agri-food industry.